 }

-If you observe above example, we are accessing arraylist elements in different ways by using index positions, for and foreach loops based on our requirements.
+If you observe the above example, we are accessing arraylist elements in different ways by using index positions for and foreach loops based on our requirements.

-When you execute the above c# program, you will get the result like as shown below.
+When you execute the above c# program, you will get the result below.

-In c#, we can insert elements into arraylist either by using Insert() or InsertRange() methods.
+In c#, we can insert elements into the arraylist either using Insert() or InsertRange() methods.

 Following is the example of inserting elements into an arraylist by using Insert and InsertRange methods in c#.